-President Trump to allow former INLA prisoner stay in the US
+The Trump White House is to allow a former Irish National Liberation Army (INLA) prisoner stay in the United States.

 Acting Homeland Secretary Kevin McAleenan, an Irish-American, has intervened to prevent Malachy McAllister (59) being sent back to Northern Ireland on Wednesday.